tlksio/docs/roadmap.md

 - [ ] Modify the youtube player for adding features like "whach it later", can we do that?
 - [ ] Show publisher of the talk and its publication date
 - [ ] Clicking play on youtube player should increase views on the talk
 - [ ] Show upvoters on detailed talk view
+- [ ] Activity should show only followers data, this view will be only for registered users.

 ### 0.3.0